Course Selection Procedure

 4) How to Resolve Flagged Waitlist Requests in Cognomos

 • A red flag indicates that Cognomos cannot grant a waitlist request because doing so would render the student's schedule invalid.
 The most likely reason a request is flagged is because getting into the course would put the student over the term- or year- credit limit (16 or 32, respectively).
 Another reason for a flag might be that getting into the course would create a time conflict with another course the student is already in.
-In both of these cases, the student can resolve the conflict by creating an automatic drop that will be triggered to make room for the additional credits or eliminate the time conflict.
+In both of these cases, the student can resolve the conflict by creating a conditional drop that will be triggered to make room for the additional credits or eliminate the time conflict.

 • Requests for courses with pre-requisites or co-requisites will be flagged if the student does not have the required course.